 Baby teeth are just as susceptible to decay as adult teeth.
-Cavities in baby teeth are becoming more common because of the increased sugary drinks and snacks that children consume.
+Cavities in baby teeth are becoming more common because of the increased number of sugary drinks and snacks children consume.
 If a child has a cavity, it is important to treat it as soon as possible.
-If left untreated, cavities can cause pain and lead to problems with the adult teeth.
+If left untreated, cavities can cause pain and lead to problems with adult teeth.

 White Fillings vs. Silver Fillings

-White fillings, also called composite fillings, are made of a white composite resin, a material that is not as harmful to teeth as amalgam.
-They are less noticeable than silver fillings and can be used on front and back teeth.
+White fillings, also called composite fillings, are made of white composite tooth-colored resin, a material that is not as harmful to teeth as amalgam.
+They are an excellent option to restore teeth damaged by decay and are much less noticeable than silver fillings.
+Additionally, they can be used on front and back teeth.
 White fillings are also stronger than silver fillings and can last many years.